UCLA-Robot-Intelligence-Lab/aria-gaze/streaming/instructions.md

-# Livestreaming with Aria Glasses
+# Gaze + RGB Livestreaming with Aria Glasses

 The current streaming code contains live gaze estimation synced with the RGB camera.
 The [gaze_model folder](gaze_model) contains the gaze estimation model (see more info [here](https://facebookresearch.github.io/projectaria_tools/docs/data_formats/mps/mps_eye_gaze)) for model's weights and configurations that are loaded in streaming subscribe.
 The inference speed for the model is approximately 0.003s (averaged).